 The second type of filing deadline is the statute of limitation.
 Federal and state courts enforce statutory cutoffs for commencing different kinds of claims and vary widely in length from one jurisdiction to another.
 Remember, however, that claims against brokers and brokerage firms cannot be brought in court; they must be arbitrated.
 While a number of states explicitly enforce statutes of limitation in arbitrations, some state courts hold that statutes of limitation have no application at all in arbitration.
 Many other states have not yet had a court resolve the issue, so if you’re arbitrating in one of those jurisdictions, it is essential to understand the compelling arguments for why statutes of limitation should not be applied.

 Whether one is talking about the FINRA eligibility rule or a statute of limitation, it can be challenging to determine with precision the date by which claims must be commenced.
 Thus, it’s always best to file a case as early as possible.
 Unfortunately, we’ve had to give many investors bad news over the years because they waited too long to contact us and thus allowed their potential claims to become time-barred.
-That’s why we always warn investors not to dither or drag their feet when their gut feelings tell them that their broker may have mishandled their accounts or made unsuitable recommendations.
+That’s why we always warn investors not to dither or drag their feet when their gut feelings tell them that their broker stole stock, or may have mishandled their accounts and made unsuitable recommendations.

 William Shakespeare observed in Twelfth Night, “In delay there lies no plenty.”
 Of course, he wasn’t referring to filing deadlines, but the sentiment fits nicely nonetheless.
 Acting promptly to have your accounts reviewed by an experienced investment lawyer likely will cost you nothing.
 Failing to do so could cost you a lot.